Rampagy/Spectogram/README.md

 ## Classification model

 To train the tensorflow model simply run [Audio Classification.py](AudioClassification.py).
 Once trained it should achieve ~87%.
 I probably didn't evaluate it properly so it might be a little off.
 You can then use the [prediction script](PredictAudio.py) to have it classify 20 hand chosen wav files to see how it does.

+## Notes

+It is important to be aware that the library I used to read the wav files does not support 24-bit wav files, so before trying to use this it is recommended that all wav fiels are converted to 16-bit.